cardano-foundation/CIPs/CIP-1694/README.md

   around.
 However, only new committee proposals that have been designed to build on top of that no confidence action can be enacted.
-If a new committee gets elected while some of those actions haven't expired those actions can be ratified, but the new committee has to approve them.
+If a new committee gets elected while some of those actions haven't expired, those actions can be ratified but the new committee has to approve them.
 * All governance actions are enacted one epoch after they are ratified.
 * Move post-bootstrapping restrictions into 'Other Ideas'.
 * Add a section on different deposit amounts to 'Other Ideas'.
 * Add a section for a minimum AVS to 'Other Ideas'.
 * Rename some protocol parameters.
+* Rename `TALLY` to `GOV`.
 * Rework which anchors are required and which are optional.
 * Clean up various inconsistencies and leftovers from older versions.